eic/epic-analysis/deps/README.md

 Notice
 ======

 These dependencies (subdirectories) may have a different license than `sidis-eic` itself.
-Since they are git subrepos, they have been copied as is from their original source; the license and copyright used by `sidis-eic` does not apply to these subdirectories.
+The license and copyright used by `sidis-eic` does not apply to these subdirectories.
+Since they are git subrepos, they have been copied as is from their original source.
+Changes to any code in these dependencies must be accepted in the corresponding public Git repositories before being mirrored here.

 Subrepo Maintenance
 ===================